 Film wedding Photography

-Bride dancing at her wedding reception
+Bride dancing at her wedding reception, captured on black and white film.

 Film has that unique quality of looking vintage and timeless at the same time.
 The film colors are something that digital just can’t touch, it just looks and feels so right!
 I offer both 35mm and 120mm as add-ons to all of my wedding packages.
 Mostly color film but we can totally shoot some black and white too!